lcscostadev/frontendmentor-challenges/Newbie/3-column preview card component/README.md

 ### Continued development

-as I finished this project pretty quickly, in order not to think so much, I believe that my code was not as clean as possible, so my next focus is to improve without doing so many code repetitions
+As I finished this project pretty quickly, in order not to think so much, I believe that my code was not as clean as possible, so my next focus is to improve without doing so many code repetitions.

 ## Author